ChrisMoller/edif/README.md

 Of course, you can use any function names you like and, as long as you use different names, both versions can be used at the same time.

+So far as I can tell, edif doesn't interfere with Elias Mårtenson's emacs APL mode, but I haven't thoroughly tested that.

+By the way, "edif" is short for "editor interface."

 Implimentation note: